LuciaRavazzi/MachineLearning/README.md

 # MachineLearning

+This repository gathers some machine learning algorithms and a few steps related to the machine learning pipeline:
+- Preprocessing data
+- Supervised learning: regression and classification
+- Reinforcement learning
+- NLP algorithms
+- Deep learning
+- Dimensionality reduction
+- Model selection

-This project gathers a lot of machine lerning algorithm.
-They are both written in Python and R.
+They are written both with Python and R.